openhomeschool/light/README.md

 Note that your LED **might** light up.
 Or it might not.
 Whether that signal pin has voltage or not is unknown.
 Soon, you will tell it to turn on or off.

-Open a terminal, according to your instructor's guidance, and type:
+Open a terminal, according to your instructor's guidance.
+Long ago, this was one of the the only ways a human interacted with a computer.
+Actually, there were even more primitive ways to interact with a computer, but this was an early and significant way, and is still essential to many today.

+**A terminal is a basic program that responds to the most fundamental commands available in a computer.**  These fundamental commands are communicated by typing - no buttons, no touch-screen, no voice-activation.

+Type these two lines.
+Hit the "Enter" key after each:

 ```sh
 cd ohs